-According to data from the Federal Trade Commission (FTC), there were 332,646 identity theft complaints in 2014 – and a significant number of those complaints resulted in fraudulent credit card accounts and bogus charges.
+According to data from the Federal Trade Commission (FTC), there were over 5.1 million total fraud and identity theft reports in 2023, with 1.4 million of these being specific to identity theft.
+A significant portion of these complaints led to the creation of fraudulent credit card accounts and bogus charges.

-With large-scale data breaches becoming more and more common, the Capital One data breach that exposed the records of 100 million customers in 2019 comes to mind.
+A large-scale data breach like the Capital One breach that exposed 100 million customer records in 2019 is becoming increasingly common.

 Having a reliable credit monitoring service is essential for everyone who wants to be sure their financial information hasn’t been compromised.